So begins the story of

 And, I need your help to make it better.
 I want your Dolphin restoration stories, your

-pictures, technical tips, racing/cruising stories, any historical anecdotes and
+pictures, technical tips, racing/cruising stories, any historical anecdotes, and

 your comments.
-We started up the site with the several Dolphins we knew about then - at this update we have 232 (the 188 'found', plus 44 we know something about but have not yet found, i.e. Dick Bertrum's hull #1 of which we have some great pictures but have no idea what happened to her), and over 2000 pages of stuff up on the website.
+We started up the site with the several Dolphins we knew about then - at this update, we have 264 (the 236 'found', plus 13 we know something about but have not yet found, e.g., Dick Bertrum's hull #1 of which we have some great pictures but have no idea what happened to her; plus 15 who are now in heaven.
+As of this date we have well over 10,000 pages(!) of stuff up on the website.
 On January 24, 2011, we announced the 'acquisition' of the Domain names Dolphin24.com and Dolphin24.net.
-Clicking on those names take you right to Dolphin24.org - so we can't be missed.
-And, of course, the Dolphin 24 has her place on Wikipedia
+Clicking on those domain names take you right to Dolphin24.org - so we can't be missed.
+On March 26, 2020 we celebrated our 13th Anniversary!
+And, of course, the Dolphin 24 has her place on Wikipedia.

 |

 Many of the contributions to the website, especially in its early days, came from Dolphin owners and others who were actually there in the early Dolphin days of the late '50s and early '60s.
 Some of them are not Internet friendly and could not easily see the results of their contributions.
-This, and a commitment made to Olin Stephens on January 8, 2008, led to our Dolphin 24 Website Book, 432 pages published in late 2010.
-A single book could not possibly include all the website content, so the book had a unique 'Chapter 11" that allowed buyers to download and insert additional pages from the website and thereby 'personalize' their copy of the book. |
+This, and a commitment made to Olin Stephens on that January 8, 2008 visit, led to our Dolphin 24 Website Book, 432 pages published in late 2010.
+A single book could not possibly include all the website content, so the book had a unique 'Chapter 11" that allowed buyers to download and insert additional pages from the website, or their own files, and thereby 'personalize' their copy of the book. |

-Your patience will be needed as Dreamweaver is a demanding piece of web site software,
+Your patience will be needed as Dreamweaver is a demanding piece of website software,

 and it is generationally unfriendly.
-One of the things I have found out that it is almost impossible, at least for me, to lay out the photos and text for all the possible monitor configurations - small screen, large screen, wide screen, etc. So the lay out is set up for what looks good on my equipment.
+One of the things I have found out is that it is almost impossible, at least for me, to lay out the photos and text for all the possible monitor configurations - small screen, large screen, wide screen, etc. So the lay out is set up for what looks good on my equipment.
 I hope it works for your set up.

-Contact me at Ronbreault@dolphin24.org.
-Pretty
+Contact me at RonBreault@cs.com

-Ps Another reason to do
+Ps.
+Another reason to build

-his Dolphin 24 web site.
+his Dolphin 24 website.

 Jim passed away in 2002 and took most of his site with him.
 We had been wandering in

-the wilderness since. |
+the wilderness since.